doctrineum/doctrineum-date-interval/README.md

 DateIntervalFunction::addSelfToDQL($entityManager);
 ```

-When using Symfony2 with Doctrine you can do the same as above by configuration:
+When using Symfony with Doctrine you can do the same as above by configuration:

 ```yaml
 # app/config/config.yml